dadheech-vartika/She-Help/README.md

 ## How we built it
 The team designed wireframes using adobe-xd to help users envision their workflow and experience.
-The blockchain transaction proof-of-concept was built using an html/css front-end and node js server that communicates with the Stellar Blockchain.
+The blockchain transaction proof-of-concept was built by using an html/css front-end and node js server that communicates with the Stellar Blockchain.
 The chatbot is powered by Twilio.

 ## Technologies Used